CasperVM/cursed_controls/README.md

 cursed_controls runs on a Raspberry Pi Zero between your controllers and the host, emulating a real Xbox 360 wireless receiver over USB OTG.
 Combine multiple physical devices into a single virtual Xbox pad (think Wii Remote + Nunchuk), with up to 4 controller slots.
 Works on Windows and Linux; macOS might limited to 1 slot on older versions.

 I initially wanted to make this, as some games (especially in unity) can be super finicky about the controllers connected. e.g. even a wireless xbox controller can sometimes cause weird mappings and other issues.
 In these cases it's useful to 'act' as a wired controller, while still having the benefit of being wireless :D. This completely circumvents having to do painful config on the host/gaming machine where you just want to play.
 Instead you just let the pi handle it.
-This is also useful for when you just want to switch between multiple devices without having to repair your BT controllers CONSTANTLY.
+This is also useful for when you just want to switch between multiple devices without having to pair your BT controllers CONSTANTLY.

 Tested on Raspberry Pi Zero W and Pi Zero 2W.